Planning a trip to Iceland? Here are the vital facts you need to know about this unique island in Europe before you visit.

 Think you would like to have wine or something stronger in your room or AirBnB at some point?
 Then buy it at the airport.
 You won’t have a hard time finding the duty free shop as you must pass through it on your way through the airport, kind of like exiting a museum via the gift shop.
 Or maybe I was just so tired, it seemed like that.
 You’ll want to stock up anyway, as wine is about $25 per glass (and low quality at that) at restaurants.

-Take advantage of happy hours in Iceland – download Appy Hour app
+4. Take advantage of happy hours when you visit Iceland – download Appy Hour app

 Happy hours are BIG thing in Iceland.
 That’s because it is incredibly expensive to eat and drink there.
 Cocktails and wines by the glass are between $25 and $30.
 Food is quite expensive too with entrees around $30 to $40.
 Many fine dining restaurants will offer a multi-course meal 7-9 courses at prices around $100.
 So eat your biggest meal at lunch or during the happy hours which can be as short as two hours or as long as four.
 Download the Appy Hour app which will help find the best deals.
 I love that the app will find the spots closest to you as well.